starsarenaorg/arena-app-store-sdk/README.md

 # Arena App SDK ![Alpha](https://img.shields.io/badge/status-alpha-orange)

 The Arena App SDK provides developers with tools to integrate with the Arena platform, offering:
-- Secure access to user's wallet through Arena's infrastructure
+- Secure access to users' wallets through Arena's infrastructure
-- Ability to interact with Arena's API methods
+- The ability to interact with Arena's API methods
 - Seamless integration with Arena's ecosystem

 ## How It Works in Arena